basiliscos/dot-files/articles/rotor-v0.14.md

 To my opinion all messages in [caf](https://actor-framework.org/) have request-response semantics, while in [sobjectizer](https://github.com/Stiffstream/sobjectizer) it has "fire-and-forget" messaging. [rotor](https://github.com/basiliscos/cpp-rotor) has the both kinds of messaging, "fire-and-forget" is by default, the request-response is done on top of regular messaging.

-Both [caf](https://actor-framework.org/) and [sobjectizer](https://github.com/Stiffstream/sobjectizer) have **managed messages queue**, which means *the framework* does not deliver a message to actor until the previous message processing has been complete.
+Both [caf](https://actor-framework.org/) and [sobjectizer](https://github.com/Stiffstream/sobjectizer) have per-actor **managed messages queue**, which means *the framework* does not deliver a message to actor until the previous message processing has been complete.
 Contrary, [rotor](https://github.com/basiliscos/cpp-rotor) has no managed queue, which means that the user actor has to create own queue and actor overload protection, if needed.
 For immediately processed messages, like ping-pong, it does not matter, but for "heavy" requests which trigger I/O, it does.
 For example, if an actor polls the remote side via HTTP requests, usually, it is undesirable to start a new request, when the previous one has not been finished.
 Again, the next message is not delivered, until the previous message is processed, does not matter, which message it is.

 This also means, that with managed messages queues, the cancellation is, in general, impossible, because the cancel message is still located in queue and it has no chance to be processed until the previous message is done.